 There are devices that have transducers mounted on hardwood undersides, transducers alone in padding of mats, and transducers in heavy foam.
 The transducers themselves have specific calibrations: some do only really low frequencies while others will handle a wider spectrum possibly including higher frequencies.

-Having spent 30 years researching and using VAT, I have tried most of the VAT devices on the market.
+Having spent 40 years researching and using VAT, I have tried most of the VAT devices on the market.
 There was a period I